-- Student's scores will be posted on Blackboard.
+- 1. Student's scores will be posted on Blackboard.
 Students need to ensure that exam grades are recorded accurately within one (1) week of the exam date.
-After this week there will be no grade changes. - 2.
-A discussion of exam guestions can be completed during office hours on a one-to-one basis. - 3.
-Individualized exam reviews need to be scheduled within one week after the exam is given in class. - 4.
-Cell phones and electronic style watches are not allowed during the review of the exams. - 5.
+After this week there will be no grade changes. - Individualized exam reviews need to be scheduled within one week after the exam is given in class (when extenuating circumstances are present, the instructor may, with good judgement, extend this time).
+Students scoring < 80% on an exam will be advised to meet with the instructor for exam review. - 3.
+Cell phones and electronic style watches are not allowed during the review of the exams.
+Detailed notes are not permitted; only basic topics may be written down. - 4.
 Final exams are not available for review.

 Dosage Calculation - Each student must pass a Dosage Calculation Exam with a 100% score.
 The student will be given three chances to obtain this score.
 The first exam will be given during lab demonstration time.
 Subsequent attempts will be scheduled with the testing center after remediation is completed and verified.
-After a third unsatisfactory attempt to pass a dosage calculation exam, theory and clinical must be repeated.
-Four function calculators will be provided for the math exam.
+After a third unsatisfactory attempt to pass a dosage calculation exam, it will be considered a course failure.
+Four function calculators will be provided for this exam.